 Balance out the extra indulgence by getting in your 10,000 steps a day and maintaining your normal exercise routine.
 As you plan your meals for your week – plan for your exercise.
 Look at your schedule, if you are going to miss a few exercise classes or trips to the gym because of a social occasion, can you work out at lunchtime instead?
 Or take your walk first thing in the morning?

-I hope these tips help.
+I hope these Tips For Keeping Healthy and Eating Well During the Festive Season help.
 Like I said, it’s all about balance and above all else you should enjoy this season without guilt.
 Be proud of what you have achieved this year and go into the new year feeling amazing.